uclaacm/hack.uclaacm.com/posts/spring2021/js-chats-6-hooks/index.md

 React adds the steps to check for state updates and compute diff

-Virtual Dom enables the declarative API of React.
+Virtual DOM enables the declarative API of React.
 You tell React what state you want the UI to be in, and it makes sure the DOM matches that state.
 This abstracts out the attribute manipulation, event handling, and manual DOM updating that you would otherwise have to use to build your app.
 Also, for better performance, Virtual DOM does a process called [reconciliation](https://reactjs.org/docs/reconciliation.html), which include processes like "diffing" (only updating objects that are different by comparing previous virtual DOM tree) and "batch updating".

 However, this abstraction of DOM sometimes causes trouble when we truly want to access the DOM directly in React.
 This is where useRef() comes into play.
-(P.s. useRef() is not the only way to create ref in React.FC, but is the most common way).
+(P.S. useRef() is not the only way to create ref in functional components, but it is the most common way).
 By creating a ref using useRef() and pass the ref object to the DOM node, React will set its `.current` property to the node whenever that node changes.

 Let's demonstrate this by an example.